-At the annual meeting of Shareholders held on June 29, 2017, Shareholders approved By-law No. 2 to implement a policy requiring advance notice be given to the Corporation of Shareholder proposals relating to the nomination of directors (the "Advance Notice Policy").
-The Advance Notice Policy requires a nominating Shareholder to provide notice to the Board of proposed director nominations not less than 30 days prior to the date of the applicable annual meeting.
+At the annual meeting of Shareholders held on June 29, 2017, Shareholders approved By-law No. 2 to provide that advance notice be given to the Corporation of Shareholder proposals relating to the nomination of directors.
+This by-law requires a nominating Shareholder to provide notice to the Board of proposed director nominations not less than 30 days prior to the date of the applicable annual meeting, or 40 days in the event that the Corporation uses notice-and-access for delivery of proxy-related materials.
 This advance notice period is intended to give the Corporation and Shareholders sufficient time to consider any proposed nominees.